-We've definitely saved a good one to two weeks worth of putting things together for a single accelerator program by using Disco.
-If you think about the number of different programs and how often they're happening, that’s a lot of time.
+We've saved a good one to two weeks' worth of putting things together for a single accelerator program by using Disco.
+If you think about the number of different acceleration programs and processes, and how often they're happening, that's a lot of time.

 How has Disco enhanced the member experience?

 It's not so scattered anymore.
-The fact that a founder can go on the platform, and look up info they learned four months ago that they really need access to right now, and have that at their fingertips is a great opportunity.
+The fact that a founder can go on the platform, look up the info they learned four months ago that they need access to right now, and have the tools, data, and resources for that at their fingertips is a great opportunity.

-We're obviously still learning how to make that experience even better, so that's part of our learning journey right now.
-We’re more focused on the community aspects and the learning as opposed to being so focused on the business.
+We're obviously still learning how to improve that experience, so that's part of our learning journey right now.
+We're more focused on the community aspects and the learning as opposed to the focus on being so focused on the business.

-Join YSpace on the Disco network to scale your business and change the future of learning
+Join YSpace on the Disco network to scale your accelerator and change the future of learning

-Try all of our features for yourself for 14 days to see why YSpace chose Disco as the platform they’re using to scale their incubator program to future founders across the globe.
+Try all of our features for yourself for 14 days to see why YSpace chose Disco as their accelerator management software to launch and scale their accelerator program to future founders across the globe.